Innovation in the Making

 private coeducational college located in the heart of Boston, Massachusetts.
 Wentworth enrolls more than 4,000 students and offers on-campus housing on its 31-acre (13-hectare), fully equipped campus.

 Students can benefit from small class sizes (approximately 20 students) and individual attention from dedicated teaching faculty with professional industry experience.
 There are more than 60 on-campus laboratories and studios, which are an integral component of all majors at Wentworth.
 Wentworth offers programs in the fields of Applied Mathematics, Architecture, Business Management, Computer Science and Networking, Construction Management, Engineering, Engineering Technology, Facility Planning and Management, Industrial Design, and Interior Design.

 Wentworth offers one of the most comprehensive cooperative education (co-op) programs in the United States.
-For 40 years Wentworth has been opening career doors and helping students gain professional, paid work experience.
+For more than 40 years, Wentworth has been opening career doors and helping students gain professional, paid work experience.
 Co-op is an important feature of Wentworth’s career-focused education.
 Before graduation, all students are required to work for two semesters in a paid position directly related to their major.
 Co-op provides valuable, practical experience, which serves students well in their search for employment after graduation.
 In addition, Wentworth sponsors workshops on résumé writing, job search strategies, and interviewing techniques.

 Past and present co-op positions

 • Facilities manager—Thailand